Bluebell Flower Meaning

 Bluebell Petal Shape Meaning

 Flowers with a bell-shaped petals are generally viewed as announcing or bringing a message to the viewer.
 A bell shape is reminiscent of a trumpet or horn.
-Learn more about The Language of Flowers.
 In the case of bluebells, the message is usually positive and encouraging (like the joy of a blue sky or beautiful blue ocean).

 Bluebells have six petals with a simple and clear shape.
 The peak blossoming season for bluebells is only about three weeks long.
 Bluebell flowers open quickly and fade quickly.
 Bluebells create a sudden splash of color.